rtens/blog.rtens.org/src/articles/zells/2016-11-21 A Unified Computing Model.md

 Child := <symbol>+
 ```

-This form a tree where each cell is a node and can therefore be addressed by a *path* containing the *names* of each cell between the source and destination.
+This forms a tree where each cell is a node and can therefore be addressed by a *path* containing the *names* of each child cell.

 ```text
 Path := Name+
 Name := Child
 ```

-A name can also refer to the current node *itself* and to move up in the tree, a can refer to the *parent* or the *root* of the tree.
+A name can also refer to the current node it*self* and the *parent* (to move up in the tree) as well as the *root* of the tree.

 ```text
 Name := ..|<self>|<parent>|<root>